 Ms. Smeda graduated from Cornell Law School in 2018.
 During law school, she served as the Senior Notes Editor for the Cornell International Law Journal, a Managing Editor for the LII Supreme Court Bulletin, and on the Moot Court Board.
-She also participated as a member of Martha Pollack’s Presidential Task Force, serving on a sub-committee informing Cornell University’s response to hate speech and harassment on campus.
-Ms. Smeda graduated from the University of Florida summa cum laude with a B.S. in Psychology and a B.A. in Criminology in 2012.
+She also participated as a member of Cornell University President Martha Pollack’s Presidential Task Force, serving on a sub-committee advising the University on revising its Code of Conduct, with a focus on addressing hate speech and harassment on campus.
+Ms. Smeda graduated from the University of Florida summa cum laude with a B.S. in Psychology and cum laude with a B.A. in Criminology in 2012.
 She also graduated from Cornell University with an M.A. in Human Development in February 2016.

 Ms. Smeda is admitted to practice law in Florida state courts and the U.S. District Court, in the Middle, Northern and Southern Districts of Florida.
 Ms. Smeda is the daughter of Ecuadorian parents, and a native Spanish speaker.